-If you have recently had back surgery or have a surgery scheduled in the future, you may be wondering how it could affect travel plans.
+If you have recently had back surgery or have surgery scheduled in the future, you may be wondering how it could affect travel plans.
 If you have air travel planned before or after surgery, it’s important to consult your doctor to talk about the associated risks, as flying after surgery can result in certain health complications.
 Here is some important information to know about flying after back surgery.

 The Risks of Flying Post-Surgery